These products are no longer available for new accounts:

 12.3.2 We may immediately terminate and/or suspend your participation in Osko by notifying you if our customership to the BPAY Scheme or our subscription to Osko is suspended, ceases or is cancelled for any reason.

-12.4 In order to provide you with services under Osko, we may need to disclose your personal information to BPAY and/or its service providers.
-If we do not disclose your personal information to BPAY or its service providers, we will not be able to provide you with services under Osko.
+12.4 In order to provide you with services under Osko, we may need to disclose your personal information such as your PayID, name, address and date of birth, to BPAY and/or its service providers and to other participants involved in Osko, for the purposes of enabling Osko payments to be sent and received.
+If we do not disclose your personal information to BPAY, its service providers, or other NPP Participants, we will not be able to provide you with services under Osko.

 We will keep any information you provide to us confidential.
 We will make reasonable efforts to keep any such information that we have about you secure and to ensure that any of our employees or agents who have access to information about you do not make any unauthorised use, modification, reproduction or disclosure of that information.